auriq/essentia_docs/source/tutorial/dataprocessingtutorials/logcnv.rst

   aq_pp -f,eok,div apache.log -d ip:ip sep:' ' s:rlog sep:' ' \
   s:rusr sep:' [' s:time_s sep:'] "' s,clf:req_line1 sep:' ' s,clf:req_line2 sep:' ' s,clf:req_line3 \
   sep:'" ' i:res_status sep:' ' i:res_size sep:' "' \
-  s,clf:referrer sep:'" "' s,clf:user_agent sep:'"' -eval i:time 'DateToTime(time_s, "d.b.Y.H.M.S.z")'
+  s,clf:referrer sep:'" "' s,clf:user_agent sep:'"'

-As in other AQ tools, evaluation functions can be used to augment the processing.
-Here, we use the ``DateToTime(...)`` function on the column 'time_s'.
-This attribute parses the date and time from this string column into an integer POSIX time, i.e. the number of seconds since January 1st, 1970.

-Additionally, in ``aq_pp`` you can specify the columns to output using the ``-c`` option and a list of column names.
+Additionally, in ``aq_pp`` you can specify the columns to output using the :ref:`-c option <-c>` and a list of column names.

 You can limit which columns are output in the final result by using the '-c' option. i.e. run::